LIS-Cross-National-Data-Center/lissyrtools/README.md

 📦 Welcome to `lissyrtools`

 An R package designed to simplify and streamline the use of LIS and LWS microdata.
-It provides a consistent workflow for exploring and visualizing a wide range of socioeconomic indicators—such as income, wealth, employment, education, housing, and demographics—across countries and over time.\
+It provides a consistent workflow for exploring and visualizing a wide range of socioeconomic indicators—such as income, wealth, employment, education, housing, and demographics—across countries and over time.

-💡 Key Features
+💡 Key Features:

 🌍 **Access harmonized global data** – Load over 1,000 datasets from 50+ country series worldwide in one step.